Mating parabolic rational maps with Hecke groups: Hecke group and the associated external class

 \section{Hecke group and the associated external class}

-In this section, we introduce the Hecke group and induce two piecewise real-analytic, expansive circle coverings.
-In fact, these two maps will turn out to be piecewise analytically conjugate; i.e., they are two different representatives of the same external class (see Subsection~\ref{pinched_poly_like_subsec}).
-These maps will play a crucial role in our construction of correspondences as matings of rational maps and the Hecke group.
+In this section, we introduce the Hecke group and induce two piecewise real-analytic, expansive circle coverings; namely the \emph{Farey map} and the \emph{Hecke map}.
+These maps are produced by two different instantiations of a common underlying mechanism.
+In fact, these two maps will turn out to be piecewise analytically conjugate; i.e., they are two different representatives of the same external class (see Section~\ref{pinched_poly_like_subsec}).
+These maps will play a crucial role in the two different constructions of correspondences as matings of rational maps and the Hecke group.